scuzzydude/asimov/asimov.md

 # Origins

-Apologies to Italy on this one, but the credit for the Italian American spark that kindled my imagination is USA, all the way.
+Apologies to Italy on this one, but credit for the Italian American spark that kindled my imagination is USA, all the way.

-From the beginning of the pandemic, I'd been developing an idea with a friend that was a replacement for banks and the financial industry for businesses.
+From the beginning of the pandemic, I'd been developing an idea with a friend that was a replacement for banks for businesses.
 Fundamentally, it used dynamic scalability for economies of scale.
 My model was what Amazon did for IT with AWS.
 I read a bunch of economic history as research.

 For several years, my son had been trying to get me to invest in crypto, and as a coder, I understood bitcoin but was fundamentally skeptical.
 I liked the decentralization aspect; I love solutions to problems that don't involve government.

 I had issue with the arbitrary creation of perceived value.
 Fundamental to the concept of money is the exchange of value.
 Bitcoin, gold standard and fiat currencies all fail in this regard, and so while I valued the cleverness of the implementation, I didn't think it addressed the most important problem.
 I am not an idealist when it comes to my own money -- I wished I had listened to my son years ago.
 I think bitcoin was around \$300 when he first implored me to invest.

 Coincidently, I'd been having long discussions with my daughter about all the social and political craziness we had to deal with in 2020 with the elections, protests, and the pandemic.
-I blamed social media for of the hyperbole and hysteria.
+I blamed social media for the hyperbole and hysteria.
 I realized my generation had invented the technology that enabled all this but had not addressed the ethical problems that technology created.

 One of the core problems that concerned my daughter was wealth inequality.
 My attitude about this could be best summed up by Pink Floyd, "*Money, it's a crime, share it fairly, but don't take a slice of my pie*."
 I'm all for voluntary collectivism, spread the wealth, but I don't trust the government to distribute it.
 Both sides of the political spectrum had ideas about how to solve this, "Trickle down" or "Tax the rich" and neither had ever come close to addressing the root cause of wealth inequality, which we both agreed was generational wealth.